innative-sdk/innative/README.md

 ### Build Docker Image
 A `Dockerfile` is included in the source that uses a two-stage build process to create an alpine docker image.
 When assembling a docker image, it is recommended you make a *shallow clone* of the repository (without any submodules) and then run `docker build .` from the root directory, without building anything.
 Docker will copy the repository and clone the submodules itself, before building both LLVM and inNative, which can take quite some time.
 Once compiled, inNative will be copied into a fresh alpine image and installed so it is usable from the command line, while the LLVM compilation result will be discarded.

-A prebuilt version of this image is [available here](https://cloud.docker.com/u/blackhole12/repository/docker/blackhole12/innative)

 ## Targeting inNative
 To build a shared library that does not rely on WASI, you can use `wasm_malloc.c` and clang: